Data Centers in Allentown

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Allentown as of September 2025.
-Businesses connect to cloud providers through dedicated network extensions or wave services to major hubs in Philadelphia and the New York/New Jersey metro area, ensuring low-latency and secure access.
+There are 0 direct cloud on-ramps located within Allentown as of September 2025.
+Businesses establish dedicated, high-performance connections to providers like AWS, Google Cloud (GCP), and Microsoft Azure through nearby network hubs in Philadelphia and the New York/New Jersey metro area.
+Private network interconnects (PNI) and wavelength services are common solutions for achieving secure, low-latency cloud access.

 Power Analysis